getwax/bls-wallet/docs/remote_development.md

 mv ./networks/local.json ./networks/your-network.json
 ```

-This file can be commited so others can use your deployed contracts.
+This file can be committed so others can use your deployed contracts.

 ## Aggregator